medvedevgroup/mutation-rate-intervals/README.md

 4499980 21 5000 0.950 0.200000 100    0.048886 0.053160
 ```

-### How to choose parameters
+### How to choose L and other parameters

-The model assumes that k is large enough so that the effect of repetitive k-mers is negligible and that there are only point mutations (see paper for details).
-In this situation, L is the sequence length and N is the number of k-mers of A that are not in B (in this model, this is the same as the number of k-mers of B that are not in A).
-In reality, these assumptions may be violated.
-How to handle it depends on the use cases, as follows:
-TODO
+In reality, you may not know L. In such cases, we recommend that you estimate it from what you know.
+For example, if what you know is that the number of distinct (i.e. counting duplicates only once) k-mers in A is nA and in B is nB, then you can set L = (nA + nB) / 2.
+You can also try setting L = min(nA, nB) or L = max(nA, nB).

+You may also want to get a confidence interval on r1 from the number of mutated k-mers N, but you might only known the number of shared k-mers, i.e. the number of k-mers in both A and B. If this number is n, then you can set N = L - n

 ### Prerequisites